 Cost $620 (full), $400 (student).
 The registration fee includes, in addition to full meeting access, the Sunday evening pre-conference social event, the Monday evening awards banquet, an informal Tuesday lunch at the meeting and a flash drive copy of the conference proceedings.
 One day registration is available for $250 and includes one social event but not a copy of the proceedings.
 To register, please click the "Conference Tools" button on the website homepage.
 You may also purchase extra tickets for the social events if you intend to bring an accompanying person/s.

 Abstracts.
 Abstracts are due April 16.
 To submit an abstract, please click the "Conference Tools" button on the website homepage.

 Poster Session.
 A poster session is set for late Tuesday afternoon.
 To participate, please submit an abstract and check off the poster button.
 Specific information respecting poster set-up may be found here.

 Awards.
 The conference recognizes one outstanding junior and senior AM researcher annually.
 For more information on the Freeform and Additive Manufacturing Excellence (FAME) Awards, please see the Awards link.
 Plans are underway to publish "best papers" in special issues of the materials journal JOM and the on-line journal Virtual and Physical Prototyping.
 The number of papers is 8-10 for each journal.
 Papers will be selected from the reviewed manuscripts submitted to the SFF Symposium conference proceedings.
 Selected papers are subject to journal review, so publication is not guaranteed.

 SFF Symposium Special Topics.
 Abstracts are specifically invited in two areas listed below.
-Abstracts should be submitted using the usual on-line submission process, but, during abstract uploading, authors should notate in the “Comment to Organizers” box the desire to be included in the special session of choice.
+Abstracts should be submitted using the usual on-line submission process, but, during abstract submission, authors should select the special session topic in the "Select the Topical Area" feature.